1forh/zacharyminner.com/src/posts/05-02-2017-creating-a-blog-with-angularjs-and-markdown.md

 ### An example post

-The Gulp task will take the Front Matter block and output the data, along with the compiled markup of your post, as JSON.
+The Gulp task will take the Front Matter block and output the data, along with the compiled markup of my post, as JSON.
 I can put any type of data I want here and the Gulp task will convert it to JSON.
 This will allow me to manipulate the data and use it in my Angular components.

 ```markdown
 ---